 You can list information for as many beneficial owners as necessary and information for up to two company applicants.
 Corporations formed before 2024 don’t need to include any information on company applicants.

 Should I consider registering trade name (DBA)?

 Lots of DC companies operate under a trade name (also sometimes referred to as a DBA) because it allows for franchising and branding opportunities.
 If you’d like to register a trade name, select our Trade Name Service inside your account after signing up for our business formation service.
-We will register your company’s trade name for $155.
+We will register your company’s trade name for $125 plus district fees.